Random-Devil-with-internet/Evidence_Guide/Css-Javascript.md

 ```

 # JavaScript
-In week 3 I learned JavaScript which is a proper programing language this time.
-JavaScript is mostly used on websites to program interatcive and behaviorral features.
+In week 3 I learned JavaScript which is a proper programming language this time.
+JavaScript is mostly used on websites to program interactive and behavioural features.